Hazards Planning Center

 Mark Reiner, PhD, PE

-Mark Reiner is Director of Resilient Infrastructure at Jacobs.
+Mark Reiner is the Director of Resilient Infrastructure at Jacobs.
 He is a professional engineer and geologist, with an emphasis on developing resilient urban infrastructure paradigms to protect against acute and chronic hazards and respond to social vulnerabilities.
 Mark has over 25 years of experience as a professional engineer and geologist, with an emphasis on developing resilient horizontal infrastructure paradigms that identify pre-failure vulnerabilities and protect against acute and chronic hazards.
 The common denominator of his work has been to focus on the fact that resilient infrastructure is a continuous system that connects supply to demand, from ports to doorsteps in cities and installations.
-Mark's career spans design and construction management of dams along the Colorado Front Range to the infrastructure sustainability assessment of Kigali, Rwanda.
-Mark has co-founded two separate companies that integrated GIS and big information; one to analyze a city's energy, water, and carbon consumption at the meter-level on a monthly basis, and another to investigate aging infrastructure in cities.
+Mark has co-founded two separate companies that integrated GIS and big information; one to analyze a city's energy, water, and carbon consumption at the meter level every month, and another to investigate aging infrastructure in cities.
 Both were acquired by large engineering firms.
-Mark has authored 16 vetted publications on infrastructure resilience ranging from civil engineering journals, book chapters, and co-authoring a report for the United Nations International Resource Panel.
+Mark has authored 16 vetted publications on infrastructure resilience ranging from civil engineering journals, to book chapters, and co-authored a report for the United Nations International Resource Panel.

 Equitable Hazard Mitigation: Practice-Informed Recommendations for Change